MicrosoftDocs/sdk-api/sdk-api-src/content/dbghelp/nf-dbghelp-symnextw.md

 req.lib: Dbghelp.lib
 req.dll: Dbghelp.dll
 req.irql:
+targetos: Windows
+req.typenames:
+req.redist: DbgHelp.dll 6.2 or later
+ms.custom: 19H1
+f1_keywords:
+ - SymNextW
+ - dbghelp/SymNextW
+dev_langs:
+ - c++
 topic_type:
  - APIRef
  - kbSyntax
 api_type:
  - DllExport
 api_location:
  - Dbghelp.dll
 api_name:
  - SymNext
  - SymNext
  - SymNextW
-targetos: Windows
-req.typenames:
-req.redist: DbgHelp.dll 6.2 or later
-ms.custom: 19H1
 ---

 ## -description

 Retrieves symbol information for the next symbol.

 ## -parameters

 ### -param hProcess [in]

 A handle to a process.
 This handle must have been previously passed to the
 <a href="https://docs.microsoft.com/windows/desktop/api/dbghelp/nf-dbghelp-syminitialize">SymInitialize</a> function.

 ### -param siw [in, out]

 A pointer to a
 <a href="https://docs.microsoft.com/windows/desktop/api/dbghelp/ns-dbghelp-symbol_info">SYMBOL_INFO</a> structure that provides information about the current symbol.
 Upon return, the structure contains information about the next symbol.

 ## -returns

 If the function succeeds, the return value is <b>TRUE</b>.